Elijah Phillips

-Elijah Phillips (April 11, 1809 – June 18, 1832) was an early Illinois settler who was killed during the 1832 Black Hawk War, a conflict between white settlers and elements of the Sauk and Fox nations under Sauk leader Black Hawk.
+Elijah Phillips (April 11, 1809 – June 18, 1832) was an early Illinois settler who was killed during the 1832 Black Hawk War, a conflict between white settlers and elements of the Sauk and Meskwaki nations under Sauk leader Black Hawk.
 Phillips was born in New Hampshire and settled near Dover, Illinois around 1830.
 During the war he, along with other settlers, fled their settlements in fear of Native American raids.
 In June 1832 Phillips returned to his cabin with six other men to retrieve some belongings.
 The group was attacked early one morning and Phillips was killed.

 Early life

 Elijah Phillips was born in Fitzwilliam, New Hampshire on April 11, 1809, son, and one of ten total children of Elijah Phillips.
 Phillips left New Hampshire for Illinois at a young age in 1830.
 He traveled by foot, and steamboat, passing over Lake Erie and the Erie Canal in his journey.
 He arrived in Illinois, where he met his friends, James G. Forristall and Sylvester Brigham, who had already established themselves and erected a log cabin.
 This site, in present-day Bureau County, Illinois near Dover, was where Phillips decided to settle.